Let’s move beyond merely talking about health disparities to actually eliminating them and achieving health equity for all.

 Dr. Reginald Tucker-Seeley

 Dr. Reginald Tucker-Seeley is the principal and owner of Health Equity Strategies and Solutions.
-He completed master and doctoral degrees in public health at the Harvard T.H.
-Chan School of Public Health (HSPH) and a postdoctoral fellowship in cancer prevention and control at HSPH and the Dana-Farber Cancer Institute (DFCI).
-He held professor appointments at HSPH and DFCI as well as the University of Southern California.
 He is a national expert in health disparities, health equity, and social determinants of health with a specific focus on financial hardship and cancer.
 He has published 50+ peer-reviewed manuscripts and worked with several community organizations in creating tools to raise awareness about and report on health disparities.
-He serves on two boards of national organizations: the American Board of Internal Medicine (ABIM) Foundation and the Patient Advocate Foundation/National Patient Advocate Foundation.
+Dr. Tucker-Seeley has a background in accounting, mental health, and public health and has worked in academia, government, and non-profit organizations.

 Mission Statement